-17 Tax obligations
+Tax obligations

-Would a private equity fund vehicle formed in your jurisdiction be subject to taxation there with respect to its income or gains?
+17 Would a private equity fund vehicle formed in your jurisdiction be subject to taxation there with respect to its income or gains?
 Would the fund be required to withhold taxes with respect to distributions to investors?
-Please describe what conditions, if any, apply to a private equity fund to qualify for applicable tax exemptions.
+Describe what conditions, if any, apply to a private equity fund to qualify for applicable tax exemptions.